-Biology Colloquium - The biology colloquium meets approximately once a month during the academic year for lectures and discussions led by visiting scholars, faculty, and student researchers.
+Biology Colloquium - The biology colloquium meets approximately 10 times during the academic year for lectures and discussions led by visiting scholars, faculty, and student researchers.

-All biology majors must attend 12 colloquia during their time at Luther in order to complete the requirements of the Biology major.
-These students should fill out and promptly return to SHL 231 the colloquium reports if they want their attendance recorded.
+All biology majors are required to attend a minimum of 12 approved biology colloquia during their time at Luther in order to complete the requirements of the Biology major.
+These students should fill out a colloquium report during the talk they attend and return it to the front of room if they want their attendance recorded.

 Thursday, February 14, 9:40 am in Valders 206 - “Lions, Giraffes, and Baboons, oh my! ...
 Tales of Research and Study Abroad in Tanzania", Molly McNicoll, Ph.D.
 Assistant Professor of Biology and Natural Areas Land Manager, Luther College.